makersacademy/till_tech_test/README.md

 ## How to run tests

-Tested using rspec & capuybara
+Tested using rspec & capybara

 `$ rspec`